AdobeDocs/analytics-2.0-apis/src/pages/guides/use-cases/media-edge/chapters-with-ad-timeline.md

 | 17 | Tracks completion of `Chapter 2`| 54 | 54 | `/chapterComplete?configId=<datastreamID>` |
 | 18 | Tracks completion of session when user finishes watching the content to the end | 55 | 55 | `/sessionComplete?configId=<datastreamID>` |

+### Playhead behavior

 <InlineAlert variant="info" slots="text" />

-The playead position (the current position indicated in the horizontal timeline of the video) does not advance during an ad break, buffering, pausing, even though real time has elapsed.
+The playhead position (the current position indicated in the horizontal timeline of the video) does not advance during an ad break, buffering, or pausing, even though real time has elapsed.
 Both **playhead position** and the passing of real time are measured in seconds.

+The following timeline and playhead diagrams show the differences in time during an ad break.

 #### Timeline diagram